-The Group's priority in dealing with the exceptional challenges posed by COVID-19 is to ensure the safety of, and provision of support for our customers and colleagues.
+The Group's priority in dealing with the exceptional challenges posed by COVID-19 is to ensure the safety of, and provision of support for, customers and colleagues.

-COVID-19 is a global crisis resulting in the Group invoking intensive incident management governance and procedural actions.
+COVID-19 is a global crisis resulting in the Group invoking intensive incident management, governance and procedural actions.
 The pandemic poses multiple risks to the Group in both the short and longer-term and the Group's response to date includes:

-- updating the capital and funding plans to incorporate the prudential responses introduced, including the UK base rate cut and a reduction in the countercyclical capital buffer; - implementing the range of available government, regulatory and central bank support measures to support customers, including the application of FCA direction on payment holidays and overdraft buffers and participation in the Coronavirus Business Interruption Loan Scheme (CBILS), the Coronavirus Large Business Interruption Loan Scheme (CLBILS), the Bounce Back Loan Scheme (BBL) and the Term Funding Scheme with additional incentives for SMEs (TFSME); - operational changes have been made to ensure that as many colleagues as possible can work from home in accordance with the Government's "stay at home, protect the NHS, stay safe" objectives.
-These changes have been made in ways that allow us to continue to offer support to our customers during these difficult times; - analysing various scenarios in order to understand and plan for potential outcomes; - undertaking risk assessments and establishing action plans to address material control gaps; - re-deploying skilled colleagues to customer support, business lending and financial care departments to ensure customers in or approaching financial difficulty are supported.
-This includes a balanced streamlining of processes and policies to ensure the timely provision of support to customers who require it most; - evaluating the potential impacts on financial results, including impairment, provisioning and RWA calculations given the deep and prolonged customer impacts expected.
-Further detail on this can be found within the Credit risk section on page 8; and - developing a programme to provide ongoing monitoring of risks, indicators and impacts, with regular reporting to appropriate Leadership Team members and Committees.
+- updating the capital and funding plans to incorporate the prudential responses introduced, such as the UK base rate cut and a reduction in the countercyclical capital buffer; - implementing the range of government, regulatory and central bank support measures to support customers, including the application of FCA direction on payment holidays and overdraft buffers, participation in the CBILS, the CLBILS, the Bounce Back Loan Scheme (BBLS) and the TFSME; - operational changes to ensure that as many colleagues as possible can work from home in accordance with the Government's "stay at home, protect the NHS, stay safe" objectives.
+These changes have been made in ways that allow us to continue to offer support to our customers during these difficult times; - analysing various scenarios in order to understand and plan for potential outcomes; - undertaking risk assessments and establishing action plans to address any material control gaps; - re-deploying skilled colleagues to customer support, business lending and financial care departments, to ensure customers in or approaching financial difficulty are supported.
+This includes a balanced streamlining of processes and policies to rapidly provide support to customers who need it most; - evaluating the potential impacts on financial results, including impairment, provisioning and RWA calculations, given the deep and prolonged customer impacts expected.
+Further detail on this can be found within the credit risk section on page 23; and - developing a programme to provide ongoing monitoring of risks, indicators and impacts, with regular reporting to appropriate Committees and the Leadership Team;